Issue #451 of The Doctor Who Magazine features previews of the first three stories of the new series - and has three different covers to choose from!

 •Light my Fire – the Watcher warns of the pitfalls of predicting the near future as A History of Doctor Who in 100 Objects reaches number 22 – the Olympic Torch.
 Was the 2012 of Fear Her remotely like the real thing?
 Also stare into the eyes of The Six Faces of Delusion, flick through The Stockbridge English Dictionary and marvel at the Supporting Artist of the Month in Wotcha!

 PLUS!
-All the usual features, latest official news, TV and merchandise reviews, previews, competitions, and prize-winning crossword.
+All the usual features, latest official news, TV and merchandise reviews, previews, competitions, and a crossword.

 See below for recent backlist issues you may have missed!